 Floor Protection – A Product Guide

-Your floors want particular protection when undergoing remodeling, throughout new construction, moving heavy furniture or equipment, and for different events past day-to-day use.
+Your floors need particular protection when undergoing remodeling, throughout new building, moving heavy furniture or equipment, and for different occasions past day-to-day use.
 Protecting flooring makes sense and saves money.
-A spill of paint, the drop of a hammer, a scratch from heavy furniture can cost hundreds of dollars in replacement and repair costs.
-This article describes surface protection products for floors so that you can make informed choices on the best product to make use of on your needs.
+A spill of paint, the drop of a hammer, a scratch from heavy furniture can value hundreds of dollars in replacement and repair costs.
+This article describes surface protection products for floors with the intention to make knowledgeable choices on the best product to use to your needs.

 Types of Protection Packaging: